How to buy property in Italy from US in 2023

 On to the most important question – can an American buy a house in Italy?
 Maybe you’re considering buying a second home in Italy, or a place for vacations for you and your family?
 Perhaps you want an investment – or maybe you’ve decided to move to Italy for keeps.

-The good news is that Americans can buy property in Italy easily, with no restrictions on account of nationality or residency.
 However, don’t forget that owning a home in Italy doesn’t exempt you from normal visa requirements – you’ll still need to make sure you have all required permits and paperwork depending on how long you expect to stay there.

 What are the requirements to buy a house in Italy?